Tundra Space

 Summary

-Official title: Early Non-invasive Ventilation and Progressive High Flow Oxygen Therapy Through Tracheostomy Tube Weaning Protocol in Tracheostomized Patients with Prolonged Mechanical Ventilation: a Prospective Cohort Study
+Official title: Early Noninvasive Ventilation and Progressive High-Flow Oxygen Therapy Through a Tracheostomy Tube Weaning Protocol in Tracheostomized Patients With Prolonged Mechanical Ventilation: A Prospective Single-Arm Interventional Study

 Key Details